 A targeted assessment is an evaluation or estimation of some specific aspect of a security program in order to obtain actionable insight—meaning enough of an increase in knowledge or understanding so as to know whether or not improvement is needed, and if so what to do next and how quickly it should be done.

-Security assessments evaluate one of three things:
+Security assessments evaluate one or more aspects of these four things:

 - security risk